okdistribute/pollbot.js/README.md

 3: august 23-27
 4: none

-Say something like "pollbot answer 1" to respond!
+Say something like "poll answer 1" to respond!
-Say "pollbot close" to get results and start a new poll.
+Say "poll close" to get results and start a new poll.
 ```

 If there is no poll in progress:

 ```
-user2> pollbot help
+user2> poll help
-pollbot> There is no poll in progress!
-Use `pollbot ask <question>
-<answer> <answer>...` and `pollbot answer` to respond.
-When the poll is done,
+poll> There is no poll in progress!
+Use `poll ask question answer answer...` and `poll answer` to respond.
+When the poll is done, say `poll close`.
-say `pollbot close`.
 ```

 #### `answer`

 ```
-user2> pollbot answer 1
+user2> poll answer 1
-pollbot> got option #1
+poll> got option #1

-user4> pollbot answer 3
+user4> poll answer july 3-7
-pollbot> got option #3
+poll> got option #3

-user2> pollbot answer 6
+user2> poll answer 6
-pollbot> I didn't understand "6", maybe that answer doesn't exist!
-Try "pollbot help"
+poll> I didn't understand "6", maybe that answer doesn't exist!
+Try "poll help"
 ```

 ### `close`